sonots/activerecord-refresh_connection/README.md

 ## How to Use

-This gem provides a rack middleware `ActiveRecord::ConnectionAdapters::RefreshConnectionManagement`.
+This gem provides a rack middleware `ActiveRecord::ConnectionAdapters::RefreshConnectionManagement` which disconnects all connections in each rack request.

 ### Rails